wagdav/thewagner.net/content/2016-07-20-Working-habits.rst

 Stuff gets done at physically different locations.
 For me these locations are: work, home and when I'm on the go.
 For example, it can happen that in the office during the day I take some notes that I need in the evening at home to complete a certain task.
 This means that my notes need to be distributed among all my places of work and they need to be accessible *without too much effort*.
 (In GTD terms: my reference material needs to be accessible from different contexts)

 More specifically:

-- it's a commonplace, but I can access my e-mails from anywhere.
+* It's a commonplace, but I can access my e-mails from anywhere.
-- I synchronize my browser bookmarks and history using Firefox, so I can save interesting sites for reading them later, somewhere else
+* I synchronize my browser bookmarks and history using Firefox, so I can save interesting sites for reading them later, somewhere else.
-- my configuration files are stored `on GitHub <https://github.com/wagdav/rcfiles>`_ so I can access them from all my work stations
+* My configuration files are stored `on GitHub <https://github.com/wagdav/rcfiles>`_ so I can access them from all my work stations.
-- my notes are in a text file in a Dropbox folder
+* My notes are in a text file in a Dropbox folder.
-- my task list is kept in sync by `Taskwarrior <https://taskwarrior.org>`_
+* My task list is kept in sync by `Taskwarrior <https://taskwarrior.org>`_.

 I'd like to improve on my current setup to make my personal data, such as pictures, documents, etc. more accessible when I'm not home (only for myself in a secure manner of course).
 Maybe I write a post about this some other time.